-Swanage is a seaside town on the eastern end of the Isle of Purbeck, in east Devon.
+Swanage is a seaside town on the eastern end of the Isle of Purbeck, in Dorset.

 Want some ideas on where to visit?

 Every favourite location must be visited for the first time.
 Want some ideas, why not check out the below small selection of coastal locations, including beaches, activities, things to see and do, places to stay and eat: